LmeSzinc/AzurLaneAutoScript/doc/development_en.md

 1. **Screenshot**

    ![screenshot](development.assets/ss.png)

+   the best way to take screenshots its using `adb exec-out screencap -p > screenshot.png`

+   If you get some output error, maybe you need to add your emulator port like that `adb -s 127.0.0.1:5555 exec-out screencap -p >screenshot.png`

 2. **Copy the picture to the corresponding directory under `./asset`**, and change the file name, for example `EQUIP_CONFIRM.png`